Legana/AMP_pub/05_benchmark.md

 *Arabidopsis*, 101 for Human), and the limits of the x-axis are restricted to emphasise behaviour in the low false positive (FP) regime (FP \< 500) because this is most relevant in whole genome scans.
-Part C is a receiver operating characteristic (ROC) curve based on the `ampir` reserved testing data.
+Part C is a receiver operating characteristic (ROC) curve based on the `ampir_mature` reserved testing data.

 ## Performance Statistics